 Various thoughts run through your head, from the practical to the seriously unlikely.
 First you tell yourself it’s all about them: Well, they are very busy….
 They have probably just picked up a huge urgent project….
 They are on a (very long) holiday… They have been struck down with a nasty illness (queue guilt for this one)… Maybe they’ve been sacked…?

 Then you start thinking it’s more about you: They’ve changed jobs but forgot to tell me, easily done… They have left the company, maybe been sacked, poor them … They’ve had a baby (if your prospect was a woman, you could question your observation skills) and are off on 12 months mat leave…They never really liked me anyway, they were just being polite… What did I do wrong…?
 Was it the way I wrote that last email…?
 Did I come across as rude or offensive by mistake…?

 Your mind can do funny things.
-This type of thinking is a slippery slope and definitely needs to be cut short so you can get on with acquiring new business and maintain confidence.
+This type of thinking is a slippery slope and definitely needs to be cut short so you can get on with acquiring lovely, good-fit new clients and maintain your confidence.

 The reasons why prospects actually disappear